 Dental Implants have changed the face of dentistry over the last 25 years.
 They are the closest thing we have to natural teeth when replacing missing teeth.
 They offer versatility in how we replace missing teeth, much like an adaptor between you and the artificial teeth placed on top.

-At Lanark Dental Care we use the Straumann Implant System.
+At Lanark Dental Care we use Straumann and Biomet Implant Systems.

 How are they used to replace missing teeth?

 This section will give you an overview of the topic of dental implants.